Aylin Yaren: In media and freestyle football shows

-In 2007, she took part in the television show "Torwandschießen" (literally: goal wall shooting) of the German channel ZDF, where she won a type of penalty shootout with 4–3 against FC Bayern Munich's newly transferred French footballer Frank Ribery.
+In 2007, she took part in the television show Torwandschießen (literally: goal wall shooting) of the German channel ZDF, where she won a type of penalty shootout with 4–3 against FC Bayern Munich's newly transferred French footballer Frank Ribery.

-Aylin Yaren is practicing freestyle football by performing the art of self-expression with a football and exhibiting various tricks with her body.
+Yaren is practicing freestyle football by performing the art of self-expression with a football and exhibiting various tricks with her body.
 She learnt the art from videos on the internet, and she is training three to four hours a day.

 She participated from 2010 to 2012 as contestant at episodes of the Turkey's Got Talent television show Yetenek Sizsiniz Türkiye demonstrating her art of freestyle football.
 In 2019, she participated at the German TV talent show Das Supertalent showing her football skills there.

 Yaren was one of the two players, the other being Julia Simic, who gave freestyle football performances in the roadshow for the 2010 FIFA U-20 Women's World Cup.
 At the actions during the 2011 FIFA Women's World Cup held in Germany, she was invited to perform freestyle football shows again.
 In 2011, she gave between 50 and 60 performances.

 She appears with her shows also at company events and Bundesliga stadiums in Berlin.

 In an interview in 2011, she said that she have deliberately not played qualifying games for Turkey for many years in order to keep the possibility open of playing for the German national team.
 However, she did not receive a nomination by the German national coach.
 She played her first European Championship qualifying match for Turkey in 2015, whereby she ultimately become long-term bound by the Turkish football association.